 Choosing Your Perfect Match

 Once you know your options and understand the symbolism behind these popular colored diamonds, you can start the search for your perfect match.
 At Clean Origin, we only offer 100% lab-grown diamonds, as this is the only way to ensure your diamond is 100% ethical.
 We currently offer blue and pink lab-grown diamond stud earrings which can be found here.
-If you’re searching for an engagement ring setting with a pop of color, our Regal Collection is our first lab-grown gemstone collection onsite, featuring settings with 100% lab-grown sapphires.
+If you’re searching for an engagement ring setting with a pop of color, we offer settings with 100% lab-grown sapphires.